Afzal-Mia/Audio_Video_Calling_App/README.md

-# GChat - WhatsApp Clone using MERN Stack
+# ChatNest - Audio/Video Calling using MERN Stack

-GChat is a real-time chat application built using the MERN stack (MongoDB, Express, React, Node.js) with additional support for audio and video calling.
+ChatNest is a real-time chat application built using the MERN stack (MongoDB, Express, React, Node.js) with additional support for audio and video calling.
 This app allows users to sign up and log in using their email addresses, instead of phone numbers, and engage in real-time messaging and calling.

 ## Features
 - **Email-based Authentication:** Users can sign up or log in using their email and password.